Fat Bodies Of A Frog

 Frequently Asked Questions (FAQ)

 • Q: Are fat bodies unique to frogs?
 A: No, fat bodies are found in many other amphibian species, as well as in some reptiles and other vertebrates.
-However, their specific structure and function can vary across different taxonomic groups.
+Still, their specific structure and function can vary across different taxonomic groups.

 • Q: What happens to the fat body after a frog dies?
 A: Like other organs, the fat body undergoes decomposition after the frog's death.
 The lipids are broken down, and the tissue is eventually absorbed.